brenton-leighton/ros_docker/README.md

 ## Prerequisites

 - Ensure a recent version of [Docker Engine](https://docs.docker.com/engine/install/) (or Docker Desktop) is installed and can be [run by you](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
-- For CUDA/TensorRT, install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+- For CUDA/TensorRT or NVIDIA GPU acceleration of graphical applications, install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 ## Basic usage